Rust-GCC/gccrs/gcc/config/i386/btver2.md

 ;; AMD btver2 scheduling

-;; Instructions decoded are that are classifed as direct (fast path single), ;; double (fast path double) and vector instructions.
+;; Instructions decoded are that are classified as direct (fast path single), ;; double (fast path double) and vector instructions.
-;; Direct instrucions are decoded and convereted into 1 cop ;; Double instrucions are decoded and converetd into 2 cops ;; Vector instrucions are microcoded and they generated converted to ;; 3 or more cops.
+;; Direct instructions are decoded and converted into 1 cop ;; Double instructions are decoded and converted into 2 cops ;; Vector instructions are microcoded and they generated converted to ;; 3 or more cops.

 (define_attr "btver2_decode" "direct,vector,double"